Grew-match: Online Graph Matching

 Clustering the occurrences

-In addition to the main request, it is possible to make some clustering on the set of occurrences returned by this request.
+In addition to the main request, it is possible to perform clustering on the set of occurrences returned by this request.

-sub-request is used, matching are split in two clusters Yes
+When a whether sub-request is used, the results are split in two clusters Yes and No.

-See clustering documentation page for syntax and examples of usage.
+See the clustering documentation page for syntax and examples of usage.

 Display options